khanh-devos/LeaderBoardKhanh/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 - Open your Terminal
-- Navigate to the desired directory to which you want to clone the repository to
+- Navigate to the desired directory to which you want to clone the repository to, then clone it down to your computer.
-- [Copy & Paste] git clone https://github.com/khanh-devos/awesome-books.git

 ### Prerequisites